Paddle Florida®

 Paddling at Canaveral National Seashore (North)...
 Comments and Photos

-There is much paddling available on Mosquito Lagoon (watch for motor boats) and winding through the islands of the national seashore - some are mangrove, others are oak and palm hammock.
+For paddling we like the north district (Volusia County) with its small islands and the like, in the south (Brevard County) Mosquito Lagoon gets bigger and more popular with fishermen.
 When paddling through the islands, it's easy to get lost so GPS and/or a good map is recommended.
 Watch the tides, at low tide it may be necessary to pull your kayak or canoe in some areas - and watch for oyster beds.

 Launches